 - The waist is just above your belly button, which is between your bottom rib and above your hips.

-- Make sure it is parallel to the floor and level on each side, not twisted.
-Make sure it is just situated perfectly on the surface of your skin.
+- Make sure the tape is parallel to the floor and level on each side, not twisted.
+Make sure it is situated just on the surface of your skin.
 Then get the measurements in inches.

 2. Check the Label of Existing Bottoms

-The most convenient way if you can’t find an actual tape measure is to refer to the label of your existing pants, shorts, skirts, or jeans for your waist measurement.
+If you can’t find an actual tape measure, the most convenient alternative is to refer to the label of your existing pants, shorts, skirts, or jeans for your waist measurement.

-The American pants are normally measured in width and length.
-You will see two numbers on the label inside your pants, like 26/24.
+American pants are normally measured in waist size and inseam length.
+You will see two numbers on the label inside your pants, e.g., 26/24.
 The first number is the waist measurement.
 In the example, your waist size is 26.
-Be careful in reusing existing sizes though because this might not accurately reflect your most updated size, which could be smaller or bigger.
+Be careful in buying your previous sizes because this might not accurately reflect your most updated size, which could be smaller or larger.

 3. The “Neck Trick” Technique

-Another way to know if a pair of jeans will fit you are to wrap or hold the waistband of the pants around your neck.
-It is a very common practice to associate the size of the neck size to the size of the waist.
-The waist measurement is equal to twice the circumference of the neck.
+Another way to determine if a pair of jeans will fit you is to wrap or hold the waistband of the pants around your neck.
+It is a very common practice to correlate the size of the neck with the size of the waist.
+The waist measurement is often equal to twice the circumference of the neck.

-Without trying the pants on, this is the easiest way to determine if the size will fit.
-If both edges of the waistband meet at the back of the neck, chances are, the pants will fit your size.
-This works for most people, but if in doubt, grab some tape measure to be sure.
+Without trying the pants on, this is a quick and easy way to find out if the pants will fit.
+If both edges of the waistband meet while closely encircling the neck, chances are, the pants will fit.
+This works for most people, but if in doubt, grab a tape measure to be sure.

-Just like in measuring the waist of babies, measuring the waist of children is a little more difficult than that for adults since you have to adjust to the kids’ movements.
+Just as in measuring the waist of babies, measuring the waist of children is a bit more difficult than that of adults, since you might have to adjust to the kids’ movements.
 Try your best to follow these steps to get the measurement from the right areas.

 - To measure your child’s waist, have your little one stand straight with feet close to each other and hands raised.

-- Pull up your child’s shirt and position the tape measure in the narrowest part of your child’s torso.
+- Pull up your child’s shirt and position the tape measure at the narrowest part of its torso.

-- Put the starting side of the tape in the front of the body, and then wrap the measuring tape around the natural waist above the belly button until it overlaps the beginning side of the tape on the front side of the body.
+- Hold one side of the measuring tape directly in front of the body, then wrap the tape around the natural waist above the belly button until it overlaps the beginning side of the tape on the front side of the body.